What’s Open for Queen’s National Day of Mourning: Trading Hours, Retail, Hospitality

 In Western Australia, retailers and hospitality venues are free to trade as they normally would on a public holiday, however, the state government has not confirmed plans relating to elective surgeries.
 Grocery stores such as Woolworths 3ill run from 11am – 5pm, similar to Westfield shopping centres.

-Like almost all other states, Tasmania will not be impacted by public holiday conditions, with retail and hospitality venues set to run as usual.
+Like almost all other states, Tasmania pubs and restaurants will not be impacted by public holiday conditions, with retail and hospitality venues set to run as usual.
 Woolworths will open from 7am – 10pm, with all Bunnings stores will be open and will trade at normal times.

 The Northern Territory will continue to run on general public holiday trading hours, with no changes to the usual operating situation.
 All Bunnings stores will be open and will trade at normal times., along with Woolworths, Coles and Kmart stores.